Skip to Main Content

 Using Books Effectively

 Sometimes people shy away from books because they are longer to read than a journal article.
-While this might be true, there are some tricks you can use to understand a book's structure and argument, so you DON'T have to read the whole thing.
-(Don't worry - this is totally legit!)
+While this might be true, there are some tricks you can share with students to understand a book's structure and argument, so you DON'T have to read the whole thing.

 • Read the table of contents